 All required open space shall be restricted from further subdivision or development by deed restriction, conservation easement, or other agreement in a form acceptable to Boardman Township and duly recorded in the office of the Mahoning County Recorder.
 Subject to permanent restrictions as set forth above, required open space in an open space residential subdivision shall be owned by a homeowners' association, Boardman Township (with its consent), a land trust or other conservation organization recognized by Boardman Township, or by a similar entity.
-Required open space may be held by the individual members of a homeowners' association, or other similar legal entity.
+Required open space may be held by the individual members of a homeowners' association as tenants-in-common or may be held in common ownership by a homeowners' association, community association, or other similar legal entity.